Accessibility Known Issues

 Some links do not use text that is meaningful out of context, which can result in users of screen readers not being able to understand the link without reading the surrounding text and users of speech recognition software being less able to target links accurately using voice commands.
 This fails the WCAG 2.1 success criterion 2.4.4.

 Some links to external sites or files open in a new browser window and some open in the same browser window making the site behaviour unpredictable, which can result in the site being less accessible for people with some cognitive disabilities and people who use screen readers.
 Opening links in new tabs and windows can cause issues such as confusion to visually impaired site visitors and people using assistive technologies, creates a confusing user experience on mobile devices and causes the back button to stop working, which is a key navigation tool.
 This fails the WCAG 2.1 success criterion 3.2.2.

-- All links to external websites and files will be reviewed and will open in the same browser window by September 2021.
+- We are working to ensure that all links to external websites and files are reviewed and open in the same browser window.

 Carousels do not have obvious controls for users to stop the auto-rotate, which can cause people with cognitive disability that affect focus and concentration to be distracted making the site less accessible.
 This fails the WCAG 2.1 success criterion 2.2.2.